quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part38_Neural_ActorCri.md

 Eligibility traces are vectors that track the importance of a particular weight or synapse in predicting future rewards.
 They help in deciding which weights should be modified when an update is needed, without requiring the exact sequence of events to repeat.
 This mechanism is crucial for TD (Temporal Difference) learning algorithms.

 In the context provided:
-- \( z_{w,t} \) tracks the importance of each critic synapse.
+- $z_{w,t}$ tracks the importance of each critic synapse.
-- Each actor unit's synapses have their own eligibility traces, accumulated based on recent activity and decayed over time according to \( \omega \).
+- Each actor unit's synapses have their own eligibility traces, accumulated based on recent activity and decayed over time according to $\omega$.

 ```java
 // Pseudocode for eligibility trace update in a TD learning context